emissary-ingress/emissary/README.ui-dev-loop.md

    opens index.html, etc.

-5. The only awkward part of the dev loop at this time is that the security JWT is passed in through the URL which is defined in the run configuration.
-So each time you need to use `edgectl login` to re-login, you have to copy the JWT part of the url into the run configuration and then close the Chrome window and then re-launch the debugger (thus using the new url with the JWT from the run configuration).
+5. The only awkward part of the dev loop at this time is that the security JWT is passed in through the URL, but the URL is defined in the run configuration.
+   So you would need to update the run configuration with the JWT.
+However, for convenience, when you run with the `?debug-backend=` feature, there is an extra panel at the bottom of the login page with a button to enter the JWT.
+   Use it by running `edgectl login`, then copying the url from the browser bar of the window that opens, closing that window, then clicking the "Enter URL+JWT" button and pasting the URL.

 # UI Dev Big Picture